Skip to main content

 “Are you asking me or telling me, Swadhin Da?”
 She asked as he fell silent.

-“If you are telling me that you would let me go to a husband I was promised to, I will be grateful to be alive and outside this premises.
+“If you are telling me that you would let me go to a husband I was promised to, I will be grateful to be alive and outside these premises.
 It is dirty here.”
 She inhaled.
 “If you are asking me…” She made him look up as his jaws tightened.

 “If I am asking you?”
 He repeated.